 We are currently on a break from raising pigs, but we hope to have them back on the Farm by fall 2019.

 Employing the wisdom of generations of farmers, we use our livestock not only to provide quality meat and eggs from happy animals, but also to help fertilize the land.
-We generally wait much longer than the 90 to 120 days that organic standards require between applying manure and harvesting a crop.
-(Conventional farms using manure are not held to these standards.)
 Each of our fields is grazed, then we wait through the current growing season and the following winter before planting it with crops in the next growing season.
+We are required by the organic standards to 90 or 120 days between applying manure and harvesting a crop (Conventional farms using manure are not held to these standards.)
+We generally wait much longer.
 The manure saved from winter housing is always composted for at least a year before application, and then applied in the fall so as to let it settle over the winter.
 Manure dropped during grazing enriches forage crops, and when we are ready to plant produce, these crops are plowed under to lend their nutrients to the vegetables and flowers.

 We believe that food-borne illnesses result from unhealthy animals raised in industrial systems, and we seek to provide an alternative to supporting such unethical and unhealthy agriculture.
 Our animals and land are healthy, and our respect for natural cycles allows our soil to continue abundantly and sustainably producing nutritious food that you can feel good about eating.